Lam Research Corporation Q3 adjusted earnings of $7.49 per share

-FREMONT (dpa-AFX) - Lam Research Corporation (LRCX) released a profit for its third quarter that increased from the same period last year.
+FREMONT (dpa-AFX) - Lam Research Corporation (LRCX) announced earnings for its third quarter that climbed from the same period last year.

 Excluding items, Lam Research Corporation reported adjusted earnings of $1.08 billion or $7.49 per share for the period.